 A total of 10 elective credits, chosen in consultation with your advisor, are required.
 Students may take either 4-credit classes or 2-credit classes to fulfill elective requirements.
-2-credit MMJ class topics vary from term to
+2-credit MMJ class topics vary from term to term and are generally taught by top professionals from the Portland area.
+Recent and upcoming topics include Audio Production, Podcasting, Story in Stills, 360 Video, Business Practices, Drone Cinematography, Visualizing Information.
+Additionally, you may arrange professional Internships, take 2- or 4-credit electives from the Strategic Communication program in Portland, take other SOJC courses at the UO Eugene campus, or take courses at Portland State University.

-Terminal Project
+Terminal/Capstone Project

-You will produce a terminal project that incorporates some combination of video, audio, photography, writing or data visualization for web or other multimedia platform.
-The terminal project, which will be reviewed by a committee composed of two faculty members and an outside expert, allows you to bring together the skills and concepts, art and craft you have been studying to report and produce a professional-quality multimedia project under the guidance of an MMJ advisor.
+You will produce a capstone project that incorporates some combination of video, audio, photography, writing or data visualization for web or other multimedia platform.
+The project, which will be reviewed by a committee composed of two faculty members and an outside expert, allows you to bring together the skills and concepts, art and craft you have been studying to produce a professional-quality multimedia project under the guidance of an MMJ advisor.
 A work of journalism is preferred and students are encouraged to find subject matter within the immediate region.
+Students may have the option of completing additional course work in lieu of completing a capstone project.
+You must meet with the program director if you would like more information about this option.

-Culminating projects can take many forms.
+Capstone projects can take many forms.
 We encourage you to choose a project that will push you to expand your skills and lead you toward a new path in your career.
 Some general guidelines:

 - Quality Your project should exhibit a level of craftsmanship that you could not have achieved prior to entering our program. - Scope Your project should be substantial at a minimum, double what you would produce in a typical one-quarter class.
 We would not expect a full-length documentary film, for example, but a polished and substantial first chapter might make sense. - Media Multimedia means some combination of: video, audio, photography, writing, data visualization, web publication and/or community engagement.
-You should work closely with your committee to find the best combination for your project. - Approach We are still primarily a Journalism program.
-Storytelling that falls outside of journalism / documentary / fact-based storytelling should be negotiated with your committee. - Subject matter Local subject matter is preferred.
+You should work closely with your committee to find the best combination for your project. - Approach We are primarily a Journalism program.
+Storytelling that falls outside of journalism/ documentary / fact-based storytelling should be negotiated with your committee. - Subject matter Local subject matter is preferred.
 Projects that require substantial travel must be approved in advance. - Impact Community engagement, audience building and distribution/publication of your work are strongly encouraged.
 Consider pursuing work that makes the world a better place.